 "The terminology is so confusing and there's a ton of misinformation out there, but, according to the National Institute of Health, vitamin A is the name of a group of retinoids," explains Gmyrek.
-(So, for our purposes, let's use the two names synonymously.)
-That being said, the term "retinoid" refers to three different states of vitamin A: retinol, retinal (or retinaldehyde), and retionic acid, she adds.
-Ultimately, they all have the same types of skincare benefits; the difference lies in the conversion process they do or don't have to undergo in the skin in order to be effective, and subsequently how potent they are, she explains.
-Retinoic acid, which is what prescription-strength products contain, are the strongest, retinols are the weakest, and retinaldehyde falls in the middle.
+(So, for our purposes, let's use the two names synonymously).
+That being said, the term "retinoid" refers to three different states of vitamin A: retinol, retinal (or retinaldehyde), and retinoic acid, she adds.
+Ultimately, they all have the same types of skincare benefits; the difference lies in the conversion process they do or don't have to undergo in the skin to be effective, and subsequently how potent they are, she explains.
+Retinoic acid, which is what prescription-strength products contain, is the strongest, retinols are the weakest, and retinaldehyde falls in the middle.

 Benefits of Vitamin A for Skin

 It's an impressive list, for sure.
 "Vitamin A as a skincare ingredient has been more extensively studied than any other ingredient on the market today," says Gmyrek.
-"Retinoids were fist used in dermatology in 1943."
-Point being, this is one tried-and-true ingredient with a long list of proven benefits and is effective both as a preventative and anti-aging option.
+"Retinoids were first used in dermatology in 1943."
+The point being, this is one tried-and-true ingredient with a long list of proven benefits and is effective both as a preventative and anti-aging option.
 More of its benefits include: